webqit/oohtml/README.md

 Data binding is the idea of declaratively binding the UI to application data, wherein the relevant parts of the UI *automatically* update as application state changes.

-OOHTML makes this possible in just simple conventions - via a new comment-based data-binding syntax `<?{ }?>` and a complementary new `expr` attribute!
+OOHTML makes this possible in just simple conventions - via a new comment-based data-binding syntax `<?{ }?>` and a complementary new `render` attribute!

 And for when we need to write extensive reactive logic on the UI, a perfect answer: Quantum Scripts!